OASES-project/CCL-results/report/CCL-DT4S-Final-Report.md

 *<p style="text-align: center;">Figure 6</p>*

+Figure 5 shows the total environmental impact of household consumption using the [Ecological Scarcity indicator](https://www.bafu.admin.ch/bafu/en/home/topics/economy-consumption/economy-and-consumption-publications/publications-economy-and-consumption/eco-factors-switzerland.html, which includes impacts such as global warming potential, land use, and ecotoxicity in a single score (ecopoints, or Umweltbelastungspunkte UBP).
+The breakdown of the total impact for the average household by impact compartment is presented in Figure 6, which shows that land use and climate change dominate the environmental impacts of Swiss household consumption.

 <a id="uncertainty-analysis-of-household-types"></a>
 ## Uncertainty analysis of household types

+<img src="figures/figure4.png">

+*<p style="text-align: center;">Figure 7</p>*

-The updates to the household consumption model by the CCL project also included the option to do a full stochastic analysis, to take the sampling variance of household consumption into account and provide impact distributions rather than static values.
-Figure 7 provides such distributions for the global warming potential impact of the 6 household categories as well as the average Swiss household.
+The updates to the household consumption model by the CCL project also included the option to do a full stochastic analysis, to take the sampling variance of household consumption (HABE) into account and provide impact distributions rather than static values.
+Figure 7 provides such *per person* distributions for the global warming potential impact of the 6 household categories as well as the average Swiss household.
 The yellow line and orange dashed line provide the mean and median of the distributions respectively.
 The histograms in figure 7 show the 1-99 percentile range of all samples.

-<img src="figures/figure4.png">

-*<p style="text-align: center;">Figure 7</p>*

 Such an analysis shows that the variance between households is very high indeed.
 We note that these distributions also include the database uncertainty but that the variance of the distributions is dominated by the household sampling variance, i.e. the differences in consumption patterns between the households.